hienluu/llm-prompt-engineering-workshop/hands-on-exercise.md

 ### Meeting Summary Generation
 #### Task
 Imagine you have raw, unstructured meeting notes from a weekly team meeting.
-Your goal is to produce a concise yet comprehensive summary that highlights key decisions, action items, deadlines, and discussion points.
+Your task is to produce a concise yet comprehensive summary that highlights key decisions, action items, deadlines, and discussion points.

 Craft a prompt that instructs the language model to transform these raw notes into a polished meeting summary.